Setting up Kubernetes in Windows Server

 Default Switch

-- Download your Ubuntu server ISO and select the ISO for the media installation option.
+is missing.
+Then we need to set up NAT later.
+I will talk about it later. - Download your Ubuntu server ISO and select the ISO for the media installation option.

 Once you created your VM profile, you need to tweak more settings.
 Settings page is available after you click your VM.
 The options is in your right panel.